madmaw/LD33/README.md

 ### Tools

 I used TypeScript to write the actual code.
 Probably a sacreligious thing to say, but I don't like JavaScript (or any dynamic language) that much and TypeScript takes the edge off it.
-While it does introduce some overheads of it's own, it pays you back many times over as soon as you have to refactor something.
+While it does introduce some overheads of its own, it pays you back many times over as soon as you have to refactor something.

 A weird thing I noticed (unfortunately only after LD was finished) is that something in my stack was somehow compiling the TypeScript code every time I refreshed the browser.
 I never actually investigated how this was happening, but I assume this is some fancy new feature of Chrome.
 Anyway, it eliminates the biggest problem with using TS, which is manually compiling between each run.